David-Rodriguez-Barrios/MuseumProject/README.md

 # MuseumProject
 Implemented SQL and Python to create an art museum's database.
 The database has different authorizations and thus roles for different query privileges.
+MySQL was utilized to host the SQL database and a connector with Python was utilized.

 ## Database Design